Amruth22/Building-Machine-Learning-Pipelines/README.md

 ## 🌟 What is This Project?

-This is a **complete, production-ready MLOps project** that demonstrates how to build **enterprise-grade machine learning pipelines** with modern MLOps practices.
-You'll master data versioning, experiment tracking, model registry, and deployment like a professional ML engineer!
+This is an **educational MLOps project** that teaches you how to build **machine learning pipelines** with modern MLOps practices.
+You'll learn data versioning, experiment tracking, model registry, and deployment through hands-on experience!

 ### 🎯 **Perfect for:**
 - 👨‍💻 **ML Engineers** building production systems